-Following a long career in Hong Kong with a luxury hotel company, Sian moved to France, and – still in love with the world of travel and tourism - promptly decided to go back to school in Paris to study French history and heritage to get her official French Government tour guide license.
+Following a long career in Hong Kong with a luxury hotel company, Sian moved to France, and – still in love with the world of travel and tourism – went back to school in Paris to study French history and heritage to get her official French Government tour guide license.
 Based in neighboring Nîmes, but a frequent traveler to Arles, she loves both towns and their unique mix of heritage, culture, architecture, food and wine.
 While both boast stunning Roman monuments and a rich historical heritage, she revels in Arles’ artistic side, ranging from Van Gogh to Frank Gehry and more, together with the exciting developments as Arles metamorphoses into a leading center of art and photography, spearheaded by the stunning LUMA Foundation initiative.
-Enjoy a three-hour walking tour for (2019 prices) €210 for two, or €280 for three to six people – and if you’d like a full-day tour, just ask (and Sian can also show you around Uzès, Arles and Saint-Remy if you’d like).
+Enjoy a three-hour walking tour for (2020 prices) €210 for two, or €280 for three to six people – and if you’d like a full-day tour, just ask (and Sian can also show you around Uzès, Arles and Saint-Remy if you’d like).
 Meals, refreshments and admission costs are extra.
 Available: year round.

 A Walking Tour of Arles